 Comfortable bicycle and pedestrian facilities are facilities that provide a sense of perceived safety and protection for bicyclists and pedestrians and have an absence of "uncomfortable" interactions with motor vehicles.
 During the Smart Growth America (SGA 2021) workshops, the I-15 corridor was identified by many participants as being a barrier to east-west connectivity for residents.
-Additionally, the Smart Growth America workshops, the Salt Lake City Pedestrian and Bicycle Master Plan (Salt Lake City 2015), the South Davis County Active Transportation Plan (APD and TR 2020), and WFRC's 2019-2050 RTP have identified a need for safe and comfortable pedestrian and bicycle facilities that cross I-15.
+In addition to these workshops, the Salt Lake City Pedestrian and Bicycle Master Plan (Salt Lake City 2015), the South Davis County Active Transportation Plan (APD and TR 2020), and WFRC's 2019-2050 RTP have also identified a need for safe and comfortable pedestrian and bicycle facilities that parallel I-15 and those that cross I-15.
 Additionally, StreetLight Data were analyzed to better understand travel behavior of people walking, riding bicycles, and accessing transit in the study area.
 The data were used to determine trip mode, origins and destinations of nonmotorized travel, demographics such as the race or income level of users, trip directness, short vehicle trips to FrontRunner stations, and frequency of use at each I-15 crossing.
-Each crossing of I-15 has unique bicycle and pedestrian travel patterns.
-See Appendix A, Purpose and Need Chapter Supplemental Information, for the characteristics and needs of each crossing in the needs assessment study area.
+Each crossing of I-15 has unique bicycle and pedestrian travel patterns and traffic characteristics.
+See Section A.5.3 of Appendix A, Purpose and Need Chapter Supplemental Information, for the characteristics and needs of each crossing in the needs assessment study area.
 1.3.3 Connected Community Needs The Connected Community outcome area of UDOT's Quality of Life Framework reviews the intersection of transportation and land use as well as the need for intermodal connections between walking, biking, transit, and vehicle travel.
 The Quality of Life Framework emphasizes that transportation ties communities together.
-For the I-15 EIS, UDOT has identified the following connected community needs that will be addressed with the project.
-1.3.3.1 Local Land Use and Transportation Plans As described above in Section 1.2.5, Regional Transportation Planning, and in Appendix A, Purpose and Need Chapter Supplemental Information, many multimodal transportation projects are planned adjacent to and intersecting with the I-15 needs assessment study area in WFRC's 2019-2050 RTP.
-The I-15 project needs to consider these other planned multimodal projects.
+The following section describes the connected community needs that will be addressed in the I-15 EIS.
+1.3.3.1 Local Land Use and Transportation Plans As described in Section 1.2.5, Regional Transportation Planning, and in Sections A.3 and A.4 of Appendix A, Purpose and Need Chapter Supplemental Information, many multimodal transportation projects are planned adjacent to and intersecting with the I-15 needs assessment study area in WFRC's 2019-2050 RTP.
+The I-15 project will consider these other planned multimodal projects.
 Local land use plans informed the travel demand model used to describe the conditions in 2050 in the needs assessment study area.
 The I-15 project will consider land use plans and future updates to plans to the extent that these plans change travel demand or travel patterns.
-A list of land use plans in the needs assessment study area is included in in Appendix A, Purpose and Need Chapter Supplemental Information.
+A list of land use plans in the needs assessment study area is included in Section A.4 of Appendix A, Purpose and Need Chapter Supplemental Information.